 Have you or someone you love been injured by a third party’s recklessness or negligence?
 If this happens, we will do what we can to help.
 At Weber & Rubano, we remind you that you may be eligible for monetary compensation to aid with your pain and suffering.
+A New Haven personal injury attorney can be a crucial asset if you believe another party is responsible for injuring you or a loved one through any type of negligence or intentional misconduct.

 Tort law, the domain of personal injury law, is based on civil courts.
 It differs from criminal law, as torts are where wronged individuals bring cases against an accuser via lawsuits instead of wrongdoing against the state.

 According to the explanation provided by the American Bar Association, most cases involving torts do not involve a criminal component.
-This is because the wrongdoing perpetrated by the accused stems from their negligence or “failure to act.”
+This is because the wrongdoing perpetrated by the accused stems from their negligence or failure to act.

 The following categories of incidents are recognized by tort law as constituting grounds for a personal injury claim against a negligent or otherwise wrongful third party:

 Injuries caused by personal injury are not limited to the examples above.
-Contact our New Haven personal injury lawyers for a free case review if you believe your situation may fall under personal injury but are unsure.
+Contact our New Haven personal injury lawyer for a free case review if you believe your situation may fall under personal injury but are unsure.

 In a situation involving personal injury, you have the legal right to be compensated for the harm you have suffered.
 Damages are a form of financial compensation that may be awarded to restore them to their previous state of health if a plaintiff suffers a personal injury.